duncanpcc/observability-demo/readme.md

+## <span style="color: red;">Note: The following instructions have been tested on Mac and WSL (in windows).
+They will need to be changed for running on Windows directly.</span>

 # How to build project for testing

 1. run the following script to create these directories (run this from the observability2 folder)